tahbee03/tahbee03/README.md

 ## Introduction
-Hi!
-My name is Talike (pronounced tah-leek) and I am a Computer Science student at the City College of New York.
+Hi, my name is Talike (pronounced tah-leek)!
 I enjoy creating web applications that serve as solutions to real-world problems while simultaneously incorporating entertainment and minimalism as supporting components.
 Python, JavaScript, and React are examples of languages and tools that I have gained proficiency in from working on past projects.
 As I continue progressing in my career, my ultimate goal is to be a full-stack web developer with a well-rounded set of tech skills.

 ## Skills + Experience